FAQs

 What are the installation costs?

-To take advantage of the community heat network, you’ll need a new heat pump and hot water cylinder.
+To take advantage of the community heat network, you’ll need a new heat pump and, oftentimes, a new hot water cylinder.
 This heating system will be eligible for the Boiler Upgrade Scheme (BUS) which would take £7,500 off the installation cost.
 For a lot of homes, this will cover the entire cost of installation!

 Depending on your property, there may be additional costs that the BUS doesn’t cover — this could range from £0 to £5,000.
 We expect to be able to help you spread this cost so that you can join the network and start seeing savings straight away.